INTERVIEW AND LIVE PICS BY MARKO SYRJALA

 Phil Lewis: Right.

 Metal-Rules.com: … and maybe four times after that.
-Once in Stockholm and a few times in London and honestly this was so far the best and also the longest show what I have witnessed from you!
+Once in Stockholm and a few times in London, and honestly, this was so far the best and the longest show of what I have seen from you ever!

-Phil Lewis: Well you know we had a day off, a couple of days off so we could blow it out a little bit.
-Quite often when a couple of the shows you’ve mentioned maybe we have five, six shows together so I got to rest my voice you know but last night I was feeling good.
-I had a day off before and I knew I had a day off the next day so I went for it.
-It was such a good crowd and my deal was with the encores I’d play a new one for me and then I’d play an old one for the fans and that worked out pretty good.
+Phil Lewis: Well, you know we had a day off, a couple of days off so that we could blow it out a little bit.
+Quite often, when a couple of the shows you’ve mentioned maybe we have five, six shows together, so I got to rest my voice, you know, but last night I was feeling good.
+I had a day off before, and I knew I had a day off the next day, so I went for it.
+It was such a good crowd, and my deal was with the encores.
+I’d play a new one for me, and then I’d play an old one for the fans, which worked out pretty good.

 Phil Lewis: Yeah.
 That’s right.
 I think we played something like five songs from it.
 So there aren’t many bands that do that.